Business Companies in Sri Lanka are considered as one of the prime topics talked about in recent days. Yes, this is mainly because of my

 All the company partners, directors, shareholders share the company capital, limitations and obligations of the business in perspective to legal issues and taxation.

-Partnership business companies in Sri Lanka are never taxed as a separate legal business entity in Sri Lanka, so each individual partner is subjected to personal income rates.
+Partnership business companies registration in Sri Lanka are never taxed as a separate legal business entity in Sri Lanka, so each individual partner is subjected to personal income rates.

 Limited Liability Company (LLC)

 The Limited Liability Company, LLC in Sri Lanka is also known as the Private Limited Business Company in Sri Lanka.
 It is considered

 Such Company formulation requires a minimum of One Company Director and Two Company Shareholders.
 No minimum share capital is required to be deposited.

 The company secretary appointed or the company director must be a Sri Lankan resident.
 Foreign investors and Business Owners often chose to register their business entity as Limited liability company in Sri Lanka.

 The Public Limited Business Companies in Sri Lanka are said to have a minimum of two company shareholders and two company directors.